Lievven/Snappy-Mod/README.md

 3. If you do not have a mod folder yet, the Mods tab will let you choose one.
 4. Use the mods tab to select the mod and simply open your map.

+If you have a previous version installed, simply delete or replace the old mod files.

 ### How to use.
 - You can find the menu to interact with this mod in the Settings category.